-[See here an archival excerpt from The Harold Herald, the world’s first blog, which I invented in the early 1990s.
-Yeah, I did… One of the things that made the HH special, and thereby transcend the as-yet-created blog genre, was the fact that we attracted scads of talented contributors.
-Dave Rose was one of these, and here we reprint one of my favorite bits, first published circa 1995, when CO2 levels were still rather quaint.
+[See here an archival excerpt from The Harold Herald, the world’s first blog, a form I invented in the early 1990s.
+Yeah, I did… One of the things that made the HH special, and thereby transcend the as-yet-created blog genre, was a stable of talented contributors.
+Dave Rose was one of these, and here we reprint one of my favorite bits of his, first published circa 1995, when global CO2 levels were still rather quaint.
 Many have recognized The Small Batch as rivival of The Herald.
 See more archival tidbits here, here and here.
 It’s more accurate to call TSB a spiritual godchild of HH.]

 By DR. DAVID ROSE

 BOSTON, Mass. — From a meteorological perspective, this winter has been a particularly difficult one in New England.
 The ground here has been snow-covered for at least a month, and each time the snow begins to retreat a new storm sets in, dumping a foot or two of the white stuff on the city’s long-suffering populace.

 In times like these, even the most stalwart, Eastern masochist can cast an admiring eye to the South or West, imagining more comfortable — if less character-building — Februarys.
 In weaker moments we are all capable of believing we would be less miserable if only the weather were better.

 What few people realize, however, is that misery — like matter, energy or gravity — is a measurable entity subject to strict physical laws.
 Paramount among these is the law of conservation of misery, which states that misery can be neither created nor destroyed.
 What the law of conservation of misery means is that each human being is subject to a fixed quantity of misery during his or her lifetime.
 This “misery quotient” is absolutely immutable, a constant that holds across socioeconomic groups and geographic boundaries.